 July 17, 2020

-The Ministry of Economy, Trade and Industry (METI) selected 57 projects as successful applicants out of applications that METI received for the first examination with the closing date of June 5, 2020, under the program for Strengthening Domestic Supply Chains, which was established under the FY2020 Primary Supplementary Budget.
+The Ministry of Economy, Trade and Industry (METI) selected 57 projects as successful applicants out of applications that METI received for the first examination with the closing date of June 5, 2020, under Successful Applicants Selected for the Program for Promoting Investment in Japan to Strengthen Supply Chains, which was established under the FY2020 Primary Supplementary Budget.

 1. Overview of the program